zdima/IADisquser/README.md

 # IADisquser
-## A simple iOS wrapper for Disqus API v3.0 [Disqus API version 3.0 docs] (http://disqus.com/api/docs/)
+## A simple iOS wrapper for [Disqus API v3.0] (http://disqus.com/api/docs/)
-### Ever wanted to view your Disqus' comments from your site to your iOS app?
+Ever wanted to view your Disqus' comments from your site to your iOS app?
 Prefer a native way than javascript-embedding?
 Drag it to your project and implement it without a hassle!

 With IADisquser, your iOS app can view and post comments with a couple of single method.
 Block-based callbacks make implementing disqus in your app fast & easy.